-With 45 years of combined laparoscopic surgical experience and more than 8000 surgical patients, Drs.
-Miklos & Moore understand the severity of pain that patients suffer from abdominal and pelvic adhesions.
-Patients from all over the world that have had as many as 20 previous surgeries have been successfully treated laparoscopically at Miklos & Moore Urogyneoclogy.
+With 45 years of combined surgical experience and more than 10,000 surgical patients, Drs.
+Miklos & Moore understand the severity of pain that patients suffer with abdominal and pelvic adhesions.
+Patients from all over the world and patients with as many as 20 previous abdominal or pelvic surgeries have been successfully treated with laparoscopic adhesiolysis at Miklos & Moore Urogynecology.

 Drs.
 Miklos & Moore have a bowel, bladder and ureter injury rate of less than 1% and a less than 1 in 500 chance of their patient getting a large incision (i.e. laparotomy) to complete the adhesiolysis.
-It comes as not surprise that patients travel from around the world to have their surgeries performed in Atlanta GA, Beverly Hills CA and Dubai by Drs.
-Miklos & Moore.
+It comes as no surprise that patients from around the world travel to have their surgery.

 Adhesions form when inflammation occurs on the inner surface of the abdominal and pelvic cavity.
 This inflammation creates scar tissue that is a normal part of healing.
 Adhesions become a problem when patients begin to experience symptoms and complications from their presence.